kopecmaciej/fox-reader/README.md

 ## Why I've built it?

-While other applications offer Piper voice integration with Speech Dispatcher, I wanted a little bit more, also non of them seems to work with firefox `Read aloud` functionallty, so I decided to build this small GTK application.
+While other applications offer TTS integration with Speech Dispatcher, I wanted a little bit more, also none of them seem to work with Firefox `Read aloud` functionality, so I decided to build this small GTK application.

 ## Key Features